leelabcnbc/lab-wiki-builder/src/demo_proj/monkey_experiments/data_collection/_monkey_exp_1/README.md

-multi-line, non-confidential, description of this exp. this part will NOT show in BibBase widget.
+multi-line, confidential, description of this exp. this part will NOT show in BibBase widget.